Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 Cohen described the algebraic structure on $H_*(F_k(\R^n))$ imposed by the operations $\psi^n$ and $\bullet$: the groups $H_*(F_k(\R^n))$ assemble to form the $n$-Poisson operad.
-Cohen denotes the Browder operations by $\lambda_{n-1}$ and details the relations they satisfy in \cite[Chapter III Theorem 1.2]{CLM}.
+Cohen denoted the Browder operations by $\lambda_{n-1}$ and described relations they satisfy \cite[Chapter III Theorem 1.2]{CLM} (also see Sinha \cite[Sinha Theorem 2.10]{Sinha}).